-We derive revenues from contracts with the U.S. government, state and local governments and their respective agencies, which may terminate most of these contracts at any time, without cause.
+We derive revenues from contracts with the U.S. government, as well as foreign, state and local governments and their respective agencies.
+Such government entities often have the right to terminate these contracts at any time, without cause.
 There is increased pressure for governments and their agencies, both domestically and internationally, to reduce spending.
 Most of our government contracts are subject to legislative approval of appropriations to fund the expenditures under these contracts.
+If the U.S. government fails to reach a budget compromise in 2013, automatic spending cuts could reduce the budgets of agencies that buy our services.
 These factors may join to limit the revenues we derive from government contracts in the future.
 Additionally, government contracts are generally subject to audits and investigations which could result in various civil and criminal penalties and administrative sanctions, including termination of contracts, refund of a portion of fees received, forfeiture of profits, suspension of payments, fines and suspensions or debarment from future government business.

-Provisions of our charter documents, our stockholder rights plan and Delaware law may have anti-takeover effects that could prevent a change in control even if the change in control would be beneficial to our stockholders.
+Provisions of our charter documents and Delaware law may have anti-takeover effects that could prevent a change in control even if the change in control would be beneficial to our stockholders.